Building Design Systems: Complete 2026 Guide

 Component Layer

-Components are built on top of tokens and follow atomic design principles:
+Components follow atomic design principles:

 LevelExamplesDescription